redpanda-data/helm-charts/redpanda/README.md

 Once deployed, you continue to use the Helm command and override values to change and/or upgrade your Redpanda deployment.
 The defaults are in [values.yaml][values].

+## Requirements

+- Helm v3.5.0 or newer
+- Kubernetes 1.21.0 or newer
+- Cert-manager 1.9.0 or newer (optional for TLS support)

 ## Overview

 This is the Helm Chart for [Redpanda](https://redpanda.com).
 It provides the ability to set up a multi node redpanda cluster with the following optional features: